McCarthy: Meeting with Biden is ‘very important’ amid shutdown, border talks

 McCarthy last week tried to coalesce his conference around a GOP-only continuing resolution, which was seen as an opening bid in negotiations with Democrats.
 But a number of Republicans lined up against the initial legislation, forcing leaders to pull a procedural vote on the measure.
 Leadership then unveiled a second proposal, which has not yet received a vote in the House.

-McCarthy on Tuesday said he plans to bring a GOP-crafted continuing resolution to the floor this week.
+McCarthy said Tuesday that he plans to bring a GOP-crafted continuing resolution to the floor this week.

 But House GOP leaders — amid pressure from the right flank to further cut spending — marked up appropriations bills at levels lower than those laid out in the debt limit deal.